serhii-bohutskyi/bohutskyi.com/posts/_posts/2017-11-14-Automatic-failover.markdown

 title: Automatic failover
 description: failover,recovery,zero downtime
 ---

-# Automatic failover

-Automatic failover is the process of automatically moving an application to a standby server during a failure or service event to save its uptime.
+Automatic failover is a technique used to ensure the availability and reliability of a system or application by automatically switching to a backup or standby system or component in the event of a failure or error.

+There are several ways in which automatic failover can be implemented in a software development project:

+#### Redundancy

+Use redundant systems or components that can take over if the primary system or component fails.

+#### Load balancing

+Use load balancing techniques to distribute workloads across multiple systems or components, so that if one system or component fails, the workload can be transferred to another system or component.

+#### Monitoring

+Use monitoring tools or processes to detect failures or errors and trigger the failover process.

+#### Testing

+Test the failover process regularly to ensure that it is working correctly and that the backup systems or components are ready to take over if needed.

-Automatic failover is an option means a zero downtime environment.
+Automatic failover is an important consideration in software development projects where availability and reliability are critical.

-Today, automatic failover is choosed because little downtime tolerance is needed, and there will be some complexity, cost, and risk that goes with that choice.
+It can help to prevent downtime and ensure that the system or application continues to function even if there are failures or errors.

 ---